-- 15.2 When employees are called into work from an on-call status, they will be guaranteed a minimum of three hours of work at straight time pay or shall be paid at the overtime rate of one-and-a-half (1.5) times their regular rate of pay for all hours worked, whichever is greater.
+15.2 When employees are called into work from an on-call status, they will be guaranteed a minimum of three hours of work at straight time pay or shall be paid at the overtime rate of one-and-a-half (1.5) times their regular rate of pay for all hours worked, whichever is greater.
 If the on-call hours worked are contiguous to the employee's scheduled shift, the equivalent of three (3) hours of straight time pay shall be in addition to the employees scheduled shift.
-They shall also receive mileage for travel to and from work. - 15.3 When employees who are not on-call are nevertheless required to come in to work with less than 24 hours' notice, they will also be guaranteed a minimum of three hours of straight time pay or shall be paid at the overtime rate of 1.5 times their regular base rate of pay for all hours worked, whichever is greater.
-If the hours worked are contiguous to the employee's scheduled shift, the equivalent of three (3) hours of straight time pay shall be in addition to the employee's scheduled shift.
-They shall also receive mileage for travel to and from work. - 15.4 Employees who report to work for their regularly scheduled shift who have not been given notice not to report to work shall be paid for their regularly scheduled shift for that day.
+They shall also receive mileage for travel to and from work.

+- 15.3 When an employee is called into work from an on-call status, they will receive a maximum of 30 minutes of travel time.
+This time shall be included in the three-hour minimum paid to employees who are called in while on call.
+Travel time will not be paid when the on-call work is performed contiguous with the employee's regularly scheduled shift. - 15.4 Employees who report to work for their regularly scheduled shift who have not been given notice not to report to work shall be paid for their regularly scheduled shift for that day.
 In the event of an official University-wide shut-down because of an emergency, employees who regularly report to work and are not sent home shall be paid at a rate of 1.5 times their regular rate of pay for all hours worked, plus the hours for the employee's regularly scheduled shift.
 Employees who do not report to work or who report to work and are sent home shall be paid for their regularly scheduled shift for that day. - 15.5 In circumstances of unplanned overtime (off shift), employees shall have their work time begin at the time they answer the call, but in no event shall employees be compensated for travel time of greater than one-half hour.
-The travel time compensation shall be included in the three-hour minimum hours guaranteed the employee. - 15.6 For a planned overtime assignment, employees who report to work for such assignments who have not been given notice not to report to work shall be paid three hours pay at straight time rates. - 15.7 In the event that employees in any given unit are directed to come in later than the start of their regularly scheduled shift or are directed to leave work early, and thereby work less than their full shift, such employees shall be paid for their full shift.
+The travel time compensation shall be included in the three-hour minimum hours guaranteed the employee. - 15.6 In the event that employees in any given unit are directed to come in later than the start of their regularly scheduled shift or are directed to leave work early, and thereby work less than their full shift, such employees shall be paid for their full shift.

 In these cases, any employee who has not been so directed and has reported to work and directed to stay at work while others in the same classification, work area and shift have been told to arrive late or leave early shall receive 1.5 times their regular rate of pay for all hours worked during the period other employees have been directed to stay home or leave early.
-Employees who are not directed but rather are given the option to report to work late or leave early must either take time off without pay or may use personal or vacation time.
+Employees who are not directed but rather are given the option to report to work late or leave early must either take time off without pay or may use paid time off.